 In 2007, Massachusetts Governor Deval Patrick challenged state agencies to become leaders in reducing energy use and greenhouse emissions.
 Executive Order No. 484 charges state universities and universities to lessen their environmental impact and to educate the public through the Leading-By-Example program.

 Fitchburg State University is leading the charge: spreading the word with student and staff involvement, greener construction projects, and renovations designed to improve energy efficiency.
 Fitchburg State University provides yearly reports on its progress.

 - 2012 (MS Word)

-If you have an interest in sustainability, please don’t hesitate to contact the Sustainability Advisory Committee.
+If you have an interest in sustainability, please don’t hesitate to contact the Sustainability Advisory Committee by email at email@example.com.
 We value input from the campus community.